Two months ago, I began the process of working for a direct sales and marketing company.

 Working in the field has taught me a lot about myself.
 I enjoy being in Home Depot because each day is a new challenge.
 You have to be agile and adapt to each person you approach.
 You never know which negatives you’ll need to overturn.
 I have been listed as a top Client Representative in the nation and qualified for a promotion after my first month in the business.

 The stores have shaped me into a better version of myself.
 I can honestly say that thanks to this job I no longer fear the word, “No.” Dealing with SO MUCH rejection on a daily basis has made me numb to negativity.
 To put this into perspective, I’ve had about 9,000 people say no to me for maybe 75 yes’s.
 I have gained a sense of self-confidence I lacked coming into this job.
 Now I understand how to not take business-related rejection personally.
 I am able to laugh off the small things and stay goal-oriented as I work.
-An unwavering belief and trust in the Law of Averages is all you really need to succeed in any business.
+An unwavering belief and trust in the Law of Averages are all you really need to succeed in any business.

 Home Depot is an excellent place to be.
 They’re a top retailer and Fortune100 client.
 Our marketing job is made easy by the fact that we look like we work for Home Depot.
-We are self-manangers meaning we mostly work solo.
-For this reason, a positive attitude, great work ethic, and ability to self-regulate your emotions is so important.
+We are self-managers meaning we mostly work solo.
+For this reason, a positive attitude, great work ethic, and ability to self-regulate your emotions are so important.
 I like to keep my energy up by appreciating all of the weird things you can find in Home Depot.
 Around Halloween time, there was a $300 8 foot tall dinosaur and a huge $270 gargantuan spider.
 I waited all season to see someone buy one.
 Never happened.

 Once, I even had to work in a Home Depot for a whole day while the power was out.
 If you think what we normally do is hard, imagine approaching people shopping in the dark.
 That was fun.

-The constant extraverting does get tiring but I try to balance myself by taking 5 minute breaks throughout the day to recharge.
+The constant extraverting does get tiring but I try to balance myself by taking 5-minute breaks throughout the day to recharge.
 Sometimes, I’ll walk over to the plants and look at what they have.
 On one of my best days, I treated myself to a potted assortment of cacti! ?

 Even though the stores are supposed to be a temporary stepping stone before qualifying for higher management positions, I am not sure that that is even what I want for myself long-term.
 Doing this full-time has taught me more about what I want out of my career.
 Yes, there is a great career opportunity here.
 I’ve witnessed tons of young owners make it in our business.
-Personally, I know several 22, 23, and even 24 year old Smart Circle business owners making six figure salaries already.
+Personally, I know several 22, 23, and even 24-year-old Smart Circle business owners making six-figure salaries already.
 I suppose money isn’t my greatest motivator because as much as I enjoy getting nice size paychecks, I am more excited when I am helping people, writing, teaching, and working towards a cause I am passionate about.